Exact hybrid particle/population simulation of rule-based models of biochemical systems: Introduction

 \subsection{Combining network-based and network-free methodologies}

-The key idea pursued in this work is that memory consumption can be reduced in network-free simulators by representing large numbers of identical molecular complexes as single variables with population counters rather than as particles.
-However, retaining the ability to address combinatorial complexity requires retaining the particle representation for complexes that are comprised of many molecules and/or have a large number of internal states.
+The key idea pursued in this work is that memory consumption can be reduced in network-free simulators if simple species and small molecular complexes that exist in the system in large numbers are treated as population variables with counters rather than as particles.
+However, retaining the ability to address combinatorial complexity requires retaining the particle representation for species and complexes that are comprised of many molecules and/or have a large number of internal states.
 Here, we present an approach, termed the hybrid particle/population (HPP) simulation method, that accomplishes this.
-Given a user-defined set of species to treat as population variables, the HPP method partially expands the network around the population species and then simulates the partially-expanded model using a population-adapted particle-based method.
+Given a user-defined set of species to treat as population variables, the HPP method partially expands the network around these population species and then simulates the partially-expanded model using a population-adapted particle-based method.
 By treating complex species as structured particles, HPP capitalizes on the reduced time complexity with respect to network size characteristic of the network-free approach.
 However, for the subset of species treated as population variables, we take advantage of the constant memory requirements of the network-based methodology.

-It is important to emphasize that it is the \emph{system\/} that is represented in a hybrid manner in the HPP approach, as a collection of particles and population variables.
+It is important to emphasize that in the HPP approach it is the \emph{system\/} that is represented in a hybrid manner, as a collection of particles and population variables.
 The underlying simulator remains the same particle-based variant of Gillespie's algorithm that is used in existing network-free simulators \cite{Yang2008, Danos2007b}, but with small modifications to support population variables.
-This distinguishes HPP from other types of hybrid methods that combine different simulation methodologies, e.g., ODE/SSA integrators \cite{Haseltine2002, Kiehl2004, Takahashi2004, Vasudeva2004, Burrage2004, Salis2005, Salis2006, Griffith2006, Wylie2006, Liu2012}.
+This distinguishes HPP from other types of hybrid methods that combine different simulation methodologies, e.g., ODE/SSA integrators~\cite{Haseltine2002, Kiehl2004, Takahashi2004, Vasudeva2004, Burrage2004, Salis2005, Salis2006, Griffith2006, Wylie2006, Liu2012}.